 Besides the ongoing structural conflict between creditors and debtors that often takes the form of populism, already mentioned,

 First, there is not a [jewified] communist party versus a capitalist party, as some on the Far Right would have it.
-Two capitalist parties confront one another, with differing strategies for wealth creation: one generally looks to state-imposed Keynesian demand-stimulus economic remedies for economic downturns, while its opponents look to free markets and supply-side economics.
+Two capitalist parties confront one another, with differing strategies for wealth creation: one generally looks to state-imposed Keynesian demand-stimulus economic remedies for economic downturns, while those Republicans who are not overly indebted to “progressives” look to free markets and supply-side economics.
 (For living economists exemplifying the latter, see Larry Lindsey’s latest book, or the op-ed in the Wall Street Journal 9-17-13 by Martin Feldstein.)
 The fact that Keynesians may be found in both parties owing to the bipartisan origins of progressivism, complicates the picture.

 Second, there is a strong argument for the South having won the peace through the popularity of the paternalistic organic society that Southerners asserted as superior to the “wage-slavery” of the urbanized, capitalist, puritan North.
 Gemeinschaft beat out Gesellschaft.
 Hence the collectivist vocabulary that may be found in advertising and political speeches.
 Ayn Rand railed against this, to little avail.
 She was preceded in the 19th century by the antislavery Senator from Massachusetts, the descendant of Puritans: Charles Sumner.
 Thus we have an ongoing conflict between the country and the city, with many protest movements flavored by agrarianism and nostalgia for the allegedly neighborly and unified small town (compare to Sherwood Anderson’s Winesburg, Ohio, 1919).